CephalofairGames/merc-packs-faq/index.md

 **I don’t understand the difference between Campaign and Casual mode.
 What does all this mean?**
 Generally, scenarios are played in Campaign Mode.
 Casual Mode is primarily for re-playing already played scenarios, but with zero game impacts.
-- Casual Mode: You get no resources, XP, quest progression, etc. You don’t draw any events, and there's no Outpost Phase afterwards.
+- Casual Mode: You get no resources, XP, quest progression, etc. You don’t draw any events, and there's no City Phase afterwards.
 It is really just playing the game to enjoy it, with zero campaign impact.
 - Campaign Mode: If you replay a scenario in Campaign Mode, you can earn resources, XP, any unlooted treasure chests, and random items from the loot deck if you didn’t already get them.
 You won’t get the Scenario Rewards if you’ve already won the scenario.
 You may need to resolve a road event if you’re replaying a scenario outside of Frosthaven.
-After the scenario, you will have an Outpost Phase, where time will pass.
+After the scenario, you will have a City Phase, where time will pass.

 **Can I replay a scenario to loot an unlooted treasure chest?
 Isn’t that Casual Mode?** In Frosthaven, if you want to loot an unlooted chest, you would have to replay the scenario in Campaign Mode.
 You would run the scenario just like you ran it the first time, except you do not receive any Scenario Rewards for completion.
 (Just the loot, chests, xp, etc.)